allegroai/clearml-docs/docs/configs/clearml_conf.md

 **`agent.package_manager.conda_channels`** (*[string]*)

-* If conda is used, then this is list of conda channels to use when installing Python packages.
+* If conda is used, then this is the list of conda channels to use when installing Python packages.

 ---